Epistemix-Inc/FRED-tutorials/vaccine/README.md

     }
 ```

-Agents that moved to `Considering` have their susceptibility to `INFLUENZA_VACCINE` set to 1 and then wait in this state until exposure to a vaccinated agent.
+Agents that moved to `Considering` have their susceptibility to `INFLUENZA_VACCINE` set to 1 and then wait to have the vaccine transmitted to the by the meta-agent.
-We are modeling this vaccine as transmissible, so other than the initial vaccines distributed by the meta-agent, only agents in the `Considering` state that come into contact with another vaccinated agent will get the vaccine.

 ```fred
     state Decide {